-- 6:00 a.m.
-Incident Occurs, drivers immediately contact E911 to report the incident Due to integration with the various E911 CAD systems, the corridor agencies are immediately notified of the potential incident (through ICM System alerting subsystems) and approximate location (through ICM System mapping). - 6:10 a.m.
+6:10 a.m.
 City of Richardson police arrive on scene and begin initial determination of severity and approximate time for resolution.
 TxDOT courtesy patrol and DART Motorist Assistance arrive on scene to assist with traffic control.
 TxDOT uses video cameras to verify type of incident and number of lanes closed, and notifies ICM partners.
 TxDOT, DART, and City of Richardson and Plano display preliminary information on their DMS signs north of the incident.

-- 6:20 a.m.
+6:20 a.m.
 City of Richardson updates ICM System to indicate major incident with a closure of more than 4 hours.
-The corridor agencies are alerted through ICM alerting subsystem, and a previously approved response plan is recommended by the corridor Decision Support system.
-Local wrecker service has been notified, and begins response to assist police with clearing incident. - 6:30 a.m.
-As part of the pre-planned response contained in the corridor Decision Support system, DART begins preparation for additional light rail and bus bridging for temporary parking.
+The corridor agencies are alerted through ICM alerting subsystem, and a previously approved response plan is recommended by the corridor Decision Support Subsystem.
+Local wrecker service has been notified, and begins response to assist police with clearing incident.

+The DSS receives the information for the Dallas SmartNET system and matches the criteria of the incident to a pre-approved response plan.
+The DSS sends the response plan, via Dallas SmartNET, to the ICM Coordinator.
+The ICM Coordinator reviews and approves the response plan for distribution to affected stakeholders.
+Each affected stakeholder receives an Alert with the requested response plan and queries the operator for approval.
+Once all users verify the response plan and approve the plan, the ICM Coordinator is notified of the disposition of each stakeholder.

+6:30 a.m.
+As part of the pre-planned response contained in the corridor Decision Support Subsystem, DART begins preparation for additional light rail and bus bridging for temporary parking.
 City of Richardson contacts local business close to light rail station to implement pre-agreed temporary parking.
-City of Richardson and City of Plano implement timing plans for freeway diversions. - 7:00 a.m.
+City of Richardson and City of Plano implement timing plans for freeway diversions.

+7:00 a.m.
 Temporary parking lots have been started; DMS signs and static trailblazer signs provide direction to motorists to these locations.
 DART has begun bus bridge between the temporary lots and light rail stations.
-City of Richardson and City of Plano have implemented bus signal priority. - 9:00 a.m.
+City of Richardson and City of Plano have implemented bus signal priority.

+9:00 a.m.
 HazMat response has begun to clean-up the fuel spill.
-The commercial vehicle has been up-righted, and clearance of boxes in roadway has begun. - 9:30 a.m.
-Since majority of rush hour is completed, DART begins to reduce its light rail service back to normal levels. - 10:30 a.m.
-Clearance of boxes has completed, and some capacity is restored to the freeway, interchange ramps have all re-opened. - 12:00 p.m.
-Roadway is back to normal operation. - 8:00 p.m.
+The commercial vehicle has been up-righted, and clearance of boxes in roadway has begun.

+9:30 a.m.
+Since majority of rush hour is completed, DART begins to reduce its light rail service back to normal levels.

+10:30 a.m.
+Clearance of boxes has completed, and some capacity is restored to the freeway, interchange ramps have all re-opened.

+12:00 p.m.
+Roadway is back to normal operation.

+8:00 p.m.
 Bus Bridge ends for the temporary parking lots.